-Robert J. Giroux was appointed as a temporary member of the Public Staffing Tribunal in November 2005.
+Robert J. Giroux was appointed temporary member of the Public Service Staffing Tribunal in November 2005.
 Before retiring as President of the Association of Universities and Colleges of Canada in March 2004, Mr. Giroux held the positions of Secretary of the Treasury Board and Comptroller General of Canada, President of the Public Service Commission of Canada, Deputy Minister of Public Works Canada, and Deputy Minister of National Revenue, Customs and Excise.
 He is a member of the Order of Canada and has received honorary doctorates from several Canadian universities.
 Mr. Giroux currently serves on the Board of Directors of the Canadian Education Centre Network, Katimavik, and chairs the Board of Directors of the Canadian Council on Learning.
 He is also a member of the Canada Foundation on Innovation and the Canada Millennium Scholarship Foundation and a Senior Fellow with the faculty of Social Sciences at the University of Ottawa.
 Mr. Giroux has a BA in Commerce and an MA in Science from the University of Ottawa.

 Daniel Ish, Temporary member